Creating Metadata and a Data Dictionary

 Metadata is what helps a user narrow down 300 data resources to just a few that will likely provide the data they need to answer their question.

-To help in creating the metadata you will need for your data resource, we have created a fillable Microsoft Word template that describes each Metadata field, how you should fill it out, and whether we require it for publication of your data resource.
-Download that document here
+To help in creating the metadata you will need for your data resource, we have created a Microsoft Excel template that describes each Metadata field, how you should fill it out, and whether we require it for publication of your data resource.
+Download the template here

 What is a Data Dictionary and why is it useful and needed?